 Just as important as how your website looks and how easy it is to navigate is what it actually says on those pages.
 Content draws visitors in and holds them there.

 Also, it’s what makes them return again and again to see how else you can help them.
-When building a website, consider these content creation tips:
+When building a website, consider these content creation tips for your website in 2020:

 - Use conversational English.
 This means that contractions are okay as is second person.
 It’s good to keep it light and somewhat informal rather than resorting to corporate language that makes the reader feel as though it’s not for them.